NBA Playoffs Squares

-Set up a 10x10 grid for the Super Bowl, any NFL game, or March Madness.
+Set up a 10x10 grid for the Super Bowl, any NFL game, March Madness, or NBA Playoffs.
 One winner per quarter, random number assignment, and players join with a link or QR code.

 Pick winners for all 63 NCAA Tournament games.
 The leaderboard updates live as results roll in, with custom scoring and tiebreakers to keep things competitive.